 Open a Hedge Fund in UAE

-One of the top jurisdictions for performing investment activities is the United Arab Emirates (UAE).
-Foreign investors may open a hedge fund startup in this country, following the applicable regulations, which were last modified on 1st of August 2016.
+One of the best destinations for opening an investment fund and performing investment activities in the United Arab Emirates (UAE).
+Foreign investors may open a hedge fund startup in this country, following the applicable regulations, which were last modified on the 1st of August 2016.

 Investment funds and investment companies operating in the UAE are regulated under the rules established by the Central Bank of the United Arab Emirates.
 However, investors interested in how to start a fund in the UAE will also need to follow the rules of the Commodities Authority of the United Arab Emirates, which generally establishes regulations for securities and for the domiciliation of foreign funds on the local market.